ollecram/zee_einstein-gravity-in-a-nutshell/01_Part_I.md

 It all relates to the following more basic assumptions, namely that

- - There is no special point or direction in the space itself , so any special direction in the motion of a particle in a force field must be determined by some initial configuration of the particle's motion with respect to the field;
+ - There is no special point or direction in the space itself, so any special point or direction in the motion of a particle must be determined by some initial configuration of the particle's motion with respect to the field;
- - the initialconditions a given problem must be determined by , the only directions that may all directions one can logically make use of in
+ - It is an experimental fact the initialconditions a given problem must be determined by , the only directions that may all directions one can logically make use of in